Class Site Creation Schedule

-- Check the "All My Sites" tab.
+- Check the "Sites" menu.
 If you have taught several classes in the past, it's possible that your new sites may not appear as tabs in the learning management system.
 (The site tabs or favorites bar can accommodate up to 15 sites.)
-To view all of your sites, click the "All My Sites" tab.
+To view all of your sites, click the "Sites" menu at the top right.
 Your sites will be organized by academic term.
 Look for the most recent semester/trimester and click the link for the appropriate site.
-Professors can edit their tabs to quickly access their desired class or project sites.
+Professors can favorite their sites to quickly access their desired class or project sites.
 We also recommend hiding older class sites to streamline your experience.

 My students say they can't see my class site.

 - Did you publish your class site?
 Class sites are created "unpublished."
 This allows you, the professor, to set up your site privately before students can see the content or activities.
 When you're ready, you can publish your site with one click.
 Students will not be able to see your site until you publish it.